Commonly funded mitigation activities include:

-Grant applications are submitted to WEM, which sets mitigation priorities and awards grants based on available funding and State criteria as established in the State Mitigation Plan.
-FEMA conducts the final eligibility review to ensure that all projects are compliant with Federal regulations, including the federal law that requires states and communities to have FEMA-approved mitigation plan in place prior to receipt of HMGP project funds.
+Grant applications are submitted to WEM, which sets mitigation priorities and awards grants based on available funding and criteria as established in the State Mitigation Plan.
+FEMA conducts the final eligibility review to ensure that all projects are compliant with Federal regulations, including the federal law that requires states and communities to have a FEMA-approved mitigation plan in place prior to receipt of HMGP project funds.
 A mitigation plan must identify hazards, assess community needs, and describe a community-wide strategy for reducing risks associated with natural disasters.

 In order to receive HMGP funds, the community must be participating and in good standing with the National Flood Insurance Program (NFIP).
-Under the terms of the program, eligible projects must be environmentally sound, cost-effective, solve a problem and prevent future disaster damages.
+Under the terms of the program, eligible projects must be environmentally sound, cost effective, solve a problem, and prevent future disaster damages.
 Projects can protect either public or private property.
 Successful projects receive 75% federal funding with 12.5% state funding.
 The applicant is responsible for 12.5% of the project costs.

 The overall goal of FMA is to fund cost-effective measures that reduce or eliminate the long-term risk of flood damage to NFIP-insured buildings, manufactured homes and other structures.
 Other goals are to: Reduce the number of repetitively or substantially damaged structures and the associated claims on the NFIP; encourage long-term, comprehensive mitigation planning; respond to the needs of communities participating in the NFIP; and complement other federal and state mitigation programs with similar goals.

 There are two types of FMA grants available to subapplicants: planning grants and project grants.